Nick Cannon: Radio hosting

 On January 19, 2010, Cannon hosted the morning show (6–10AM) with co-hosts Nikki and Southern Sarah Lee at 92.3 NOW FM (WXRK-FM) in New York.
 On February 17, 2012, he stepped down from 92.3 NOW citing health issues.

 Cannon has a weekly chart program called Cannon's Countdown that is syndicated by CBS Radio.

 Currently, Cannon hosts his own show "Nick Cannon Mornings" at Power 106 in Los Angeles.
 His show replaced J. Cruz's "The Cruz Show" in the 5am – 10am time slot after J. Cruz went over to urban contemporary hip hop iHeart Radio rival KRRL "Real 92.3" for their afternoon drive show.

 Comedy

 On July 13, 2010, Cannon announced that he was going on a comedy tour in fall 2010, beginning at the Just for Laughs festival in Montreal.

 In early 2011, Cannon recorded his first stand-up comedy special titled Mr. Showbiz at the Palms Casino Resort in Las Vegas.
 The special premiered on Showtime on May 14, 2011.
 A digital release of Mr. Showbiz became available on iTunes beginning May 16, 2011, with a physical release of the album on May 31, 2011.

+Political views

+Cannon is a supporter of Donald Trump and has stated that he has "some conservative views".